 What does chlorine do?

-Before we discuss what it’s like swimming in a pool without chlorine, it would benefit you to know exactly what chlorine does, and why it has become a ubiquitous chemical found in nearly all swimming pools.
+Before we discuss what it’s like swimming in a pool with little or no chlorine, it would benefit you to know exactly what chlorine does, and why it has become a ubiquitous chemical found in nearly all swimming pools.

 There are four main things chlorine does: